kbinney/mass-education-analysis/README.md

 See the data for yourself [here](http://profiles.doe.mass.edu/state_report/).

-This project was developed for a class at Harvard University, Gov 1005: Data.
+This project was developed by Katherine Binney for a class at Harvard University, Gov 1005: Data.